allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 [`Dataset.create`](#creating-datasets) method.

 ClearML supports parallel uploading of datasets.
 Use the `max_workers` parameter to specify the number of threads to use when uploading the dataset.
-By default, it’s the number of your machine’s logical cores.
+By default, it's the number of your machine's logical cores.

 Dataset files must be uploaded before a dataset is [finalized](#finalizing-a-dataset).